 Tests may be needed to confirm the diagnosis, especially when symptoms do not resolve after a few weeks of treatment, or when they first appear in a person who is over age 45 or who has other symptoms such as weight loss, because stomach cancer can cause similar symptoms.
 Also, when severe ulcers resist treatment, particularly if a person has several ulcers or the ulcers are in unusual places, a doctor may suspect an underlying condition that causes the stomach to overproduce acid.

-To help diagnose ulcers and determine their cause, the doctor does upper endoscopy (a procedure done using a flexible viewing tube called an endoscope).
+To help diagnose ulcers and determine their cause, the doctor does upper endoscopy Endoscopy Endoscopy is an examination of internal structures using a flexible viewing tube (endoscope).
+In addition to examinations, doctors can use endoscopy to do biopsies and give treatment.
+Endoscopes... read more (a procedure done using a flexible viewing tube called an endoscope).

-Surgery for ulcers is now seldom needed because drugs so effectively heal peptic ulcers and endoscopy so effectively stops active bleeding.
+Surgery for ulcers is now rarely needed because medications so effectively heal peptic ulcers and endoscopy so effectively stops active bleeding.
 Surgery is used primarily to deal with complications of a peptic ulcer, such as

 A number of different surgical procedures may be done to treat these complications.
 Surgery can also be done to reduce the production of acid and ensure the stomach can drain properly.
-However, ulcers may recur after surgery, and each procedure may cause problems of its own, such as weight loss, poor digestion, frequent bowel movements (dumping syndrome), and anemia.
+However, ulcers may recur after surgery, and each procedure may cause problems of its own, such as weight loss, poor digestion, frequent bowel movements (dumping syndrome Roux-en-Y gastric bypass ), and anemia.

 If Helicobacter pylori infection is successfully treated, peptic ulcer disease comes back in only 10% of people.
 However, peptic ulcer disease comes back in 50% of infected people when Helicobacter pylori infection is not eradicated.